 Exercising Your Right to Leave

 If you wish to take unpaid leave under the FMLA, you must notify your employer as you would for any other request for leave.
-You must provide enough information for your employer to determine if the FMLA applies to your.
+You must provide enough information for your employer to determine if the FMLA applies to your situation.
 If the leave is for medical reasons, an employer may ask you to provide a doctor's certification of your or a family member's condition.

 Your employer may require that you first use paid leave, such as saved vacation days.
 Any paid leave you take beforehand will not count towards your FMLA leave.
 So, if you're required to take two weeks paid vacation, you may also take 12 FMLA weeks, for a total of 14 weeks of leave.
 However, paid leave and unpaid leave under FMLA may run concurrently in some instances.

 Returning to Work